-facilities and Costs that are incurred by a grantee for common or joint objectives and that, administrative costs therefore, cannot be identified specifically with a particular project or program.
+Costs that are incurred by a grantee for common or joint objectives and that, facilities and administrative costs therefore, cannot be identified specifically with a particular project or program.
 These costs also are known as indirect costs.

 Federal Financial Submitted on Standard Form (SF) 425, to indicate the status of awarded funds for the Report period covered.
 Frequency of reporting is specified in the Reporting Checklist provided as part of the award documents.
-Replaces the SF-269 Financial Status financial assistance Transfer by DOE of money or property to an eligible entity to support or stimulate a public purpose authorized by statute.
+Replaces the SF-269 Financial Status public purpose authorized by statute.